mike-d-d/retrospect-release/docs/codegen_4.md

 *   its third argument (the object to be stored) is `@RC.In`, since storing a pointer in another object decrements that pointer's root count.

+(Its second argument, the index into the array, is not an object and so not relevant to reference counting.)

 This means that if the caller to `SET_OBJ_ARRAY_ELEMENT` intends to maintain its reference to the third argument after calling SET_OBJ_ARRAY_ELEMENT it is responsible for incrementing that object's reference count before the call.